FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 spatial output.
 Output data include water surface elevation, flow depth, velocity, discharge, impact pressure, specific energy, sediment concentration and other variables.
-Overland flow hydraulics may be viewed as individual grid elements or the grid elements can be grouped together to produce floodplain cross sections.
+Overland flow hydraulics may be viewed as individual grid elements or the grid elements can be grouped together to produce floodplain cross-sections.
 Summary tables listing maximum velocity and flow depths and their times of occurrence appear at the end of the BASE.OUT file.
 Review the CONT.DAT file description in Chapter 4 for more information about specifying output file formats.